DanTurner-Evans/BiologicalRingAttractor-Code/README.md

 - Analyzing and plotting calcium **Imaging** data
 - Analyzing and plotting **RNA-Seq** data

-The FigureToCodeMap contains a list of each data plot in the paper figures and the corresponding script used to analyze the data and generate the plot
+The FigureToCodeMap contains a list of each data plot in the paper figures and the corresponding script used to analyze the data and generate the plot.
+Each of the directories also contains a further readme that explains how to obtain the necessary data and to run the code.